 If left untreated, a severe overbite can cause several dental issues including gum disease and jaw joint pain.
 Others may also find it to be unattractive with the upper lip protruding.
 Avoid these dental and aesthetic concerns by getting a consult with a dentist or an orthodontist.
-Depending on the case, treatment ranges from braces to surgery and orthodontic devices to correct your smile.
+Depending on the case, treating overbite ranges from braces to surgery and orthodontic devices to correct your smile.

 What are the problems of an overbite?